cloudfoundry/summit-hands-on-labs/eu-2020/Stratos/TUTORIAL.md

 ## Install Stratos using Helm

-In this step we will find the Stratos Helm Chart via the Stratos Helm Repo, install that chart and then log in to Stratos
+In this step we will find the Stratos Helm Chart via the Stratos Helm Repo, install that chart and then log in to Stratos.

 ### <walkthrough-cloud-shell-icon></walkthrough-cloud-shell-icon> Add the Stratos Helm Repository (& update)
 1. Add the Stratos Helm Rep and update the local cache